Morgan Motor Company: Company history

+In 1990, the company was subject of a critique by Sir John Harvey-Jones for his television programme Troubleshooter.
+Harvey-Jones recommended modernising production and clearing the order backlog.
+The company rejected the advice, arguing that traditional techniques were part of the appeal of the company, and that a waiting list helped the company deal with recessions and preserved their exclusivity.
+Sales increased as a result of the programme and the company prospered.
+Sir John said he was very pleased to have been proven wrong in Morgan's case.

 Peter Morgan, son of HFS, ran the company until a few years before his death in 2003.
 He was replaced as chairman by Alan Garnett, a non-family director, from 2003 to 2006.
 After Garnett's resignation, a four-man management team was established.